Variables and Environment Variables In Bash

 I am going to assume you have a little bit of experience with bash

-and understand what a basic shell command like cat file.txt
+and understand what a basic shell command like cat file.txt does.

 Lets get started.